-- 1. Special inspections are not required for work of a minor nature or as warranted by conditions in the jurisdiction as approved by the building official. - Special inspections are not required for building components unless the design involves the practice of professional engineering or architecture as defined by the laws of this Commonwealth and regulations governing the professional registration and certification of engineers and architects. - Unless otherwise required by the building official, special inspections are not required for occupancies in Groups R-3, R-4 or R-5 and occupancies in Group U that are accessory to a residential occupancy including, but not limited to, those listed in Section 312.1.
+- 1. Special inspections are not required for work of a minor nature or as warranted by conditions in the jurisdiction as approved by the building official. - 2.
+Special inspections are not required for building components unless the design involves the practice of professional engineering or architecture as defined by the laws of this Commonwealth and regulations governing the professional registration and certification of engineers or architects. - 3.
+Unless otherwise required by the building official, special inspections are not required for occupancies in Group R-3, R-4 or R-5 and occupancies in Group U that are accessory to a residential occupancy including, but not limited to, those listed in Section 312.1.

-1704.1.1 Building permit requirement.
+1704.1.1 Statement of special inspections.
 The permit applicant shall submit a statement of special inspections prepared by the RDP in responsible charge in accordance with Section 111.1.
-This statement shall include a complete list of materials and work requiring special inspections by this section, the inspections to be performed and a list of the individuals, approved agencies or firms intended to be retained for conducting such inspections.
+This statement shall be in accordance with Section 1705.